 Location: Washington, DC

-When the museum initially opened in 1993, it initially intended as a permanent, four-story exhibition space located near the National Mall in Washington, D.C.
+When the museum initially opened in 1993, it was intended to be a permanent, four-story exhibition space located near the National Mall in Washington, D.C.
 Though it was not intended as a collecting museum, the institution soon became perceived as a repository for photographs, mementos, and other artifacts of the Holocaust.
 Survivors and their descendants began sending artifacts to the museum for safekeeping.
-After consulting with their in-house architect, we were able to understand what needed to be stored and how the collections were projected to grow.
-To assist with their collection storage and with the help of Spacesaver Corporation, we provided cold storage, art racks and storage for the registrar within the Shapell Center.
+After consulting with their in-house architect, Spacesaver Interiors provided shelving, cold storage and art racks to adequately store these indispensable artifacts.